 NGS Garden Open

-On each day the garden will be open to visitors between 2 and 5pm.
-They will be able to listen to talks on the making and design of the Zen garden.
-Also visitors are served Japanese green Macha tea and sweets by tea masters (£3 extra for tasting) in Kimono garments, followed by tea ceremonies held at regular intervals during the event.
+On each day the garden will be open to visitors from 2:00 to 5:30 pm.
+Prof. John White, the designer of the garden, gives talks on the making and design of the Zen garden.
+Also visitors are served Japanese green Macha tea and sweets by tea masters (£3 extra for tasting) in traditional Kimono garments, followed by tea ceremonies held at regular intervals during the event.

 Description:Pure Japanese Zen garden (so no flowers) with 12 large and small rocks of various colours and textures set in islands of moss and surrounded by a sea of grey granite gravel raked in a stylised wave pattern.
 Garden surrounded by trees and bushes outside a cob wall.
 Oak-framed wattle and daub shelter with Norfolk reed thatched roof Japanese tea ceremony demonstration and talks by designer/creator of the garden.
 Buddha Room open to visitors